kernelci/kcidb/SUBMISSION_HOWTO.md

-If for any reason you cannot use the command-line tools, and you don't use Python 3 (e.g. you are using another language in a "serverless" environment), you can implement interfacing with KCIDB submission system directly.
+If for any reason you cannot use the command-line tools, and you don't use Python 3 (e.g. you are using another language in a "serverless" environment), you can interface with KCIDB submission system directly.

 NOTE: this interface is less stable than the command-line, and the library interfaces, and is more likely to change in the future.